wbond/asn1crypto/readme.md

 ## Testing

-Tests are written using `unittest` and require no third-party packages:
+Tests are written using `unittest` and require no third-party packages.

+Depending on what type of source is available for the package, the following commands can be used to run the test suite.

+### Git Repository

+When working within a Git working copy, or an archive of the Git repository, the full test suite is run via:

 ```bash
 python run.py tests